snapfinger/Summer22_TrojanMap/README.md

 #### For MacOS users

-Step1. type the following three lines in your terminal
+Step 1. type the following three lines in your terminal
 ```shell
 $ brew install cmake
 $ brew install opencv